-Net worth is the single most comprehensive snapshot of your financial position.
-Unlike income — which tells you how much is flowing in — net worth tells you how much you have actually accumulated.
-It is the foundation of every meaningful financial goal, from buying a home to retiring early.
+Net worth gives you the single most comprehensive snapshot of your financial position.
+Income tells you how much is flowing in, but net worth tells you how much you've actually accumulated.
+It underlies every meaningful financial goal, from buying a home to retiring early.

-This guide walks you through calculating your net worth accurately, understanding what to include and exclude, and using the result to make better financial decisions.
+This guide walks through calculating your net worth accurately, what to include and exclude, and using the result to make better financial decisions.

 What You Need Before You Start